Stephen Curry NBA Playoffs Player Props: Warriors vs. Lakers

 Stephen Curry Insights vs. the Lakers

-- On the glass, the Lakers are ranked 25th in the league, allowing 44.9 rebounds per contest.
+- The Lakers give up 44.9 rebounds per game, ranking 25th in the league.

-- The Lakers are the 15th-ranked team in the NBA, allowing 25.7 assists per contest.
+- The Lakers give up 25.7 assists per game, 15th-ranked in the league.

-- In terms of 3-pointers, the Lakers are ranked 18th in the NBA, allowing 12.5 makes per game.
+- In terms of 3-pointers, the Lakers have conceded 12.5 makes per game, 18th in the league.

 Stephen Curry vs. the Lakers